Asquera/elasticsearch-workshop-book/src/queries/suggestions/did_you_mean.md

 # Did You Mean

-Another suggestion type is the *did you mean* feature, most notably known by using Google's search.
+Another suggestion type is the *did you mean* feature, most notably displayed on Google's search results page.
 Similar to the other suggestion features it's useful to help navigate the user to more relevant search results.
-This feature is often used to show alternatives, where the user may have entered a misspelled text to search for.
-For example instead of showing an empty list of search results, the user may see the suggestion and click on it to execute the same search again, with the adjusted search term.
+This feature is often used to show alternatives, where the user may have entered something misspelled or a typo.

+For example instead of showing an empty list of search results, the user may see one or multiple *did you mean* suggestions, click on it to execute the same search again with the adjusted search term.

+> Elasticsearch does not have a specific field type to support this.
+This time a custom `analyzer` is built to provide this feature.

 ## Index Mapping